Lockdown: Over 60 per cent of sex workers in Delhi return to their home states

-Over 60 percent of Delhi's sex workers have returned to their home states due to loss of means of livelihood amid the coronavirus-induced lockdown that pushed many of them to the brink of starvation.
+Over 60 per cent of Delhi's sex workers have returned to their home states due to loss of means of livelihood in view of the ongoing lockdown, a forum working with the sex workers said.
 The fear of contracting the deadly pathogen has kept customers away, leaving a debilitating impact on sex workers in the city.

-Rajni, Sharmila, and Shalini are residents of the Garstin Bastion Road, or more famously G B Road, and now renamed Swami Shradhanand Marg.
-There are around 100 brothels on the one-kilometer stretch housing approximately 1,500 sex workers.
+Rajni, Sharmila and Shalini are residents of the Garstin Bastion Road, or more famously G B Road, and now renamed Swami Shradhanand Marg.
+There are around 100 brothels on the one-kilometre stretch housing approximately 1,500 sex workers.
 Activists fear that many of these women who were on medication for different diseases, including HIV-AIDS, will not be able to get proper treatment in their home towns.

 "We feel all the work which we did in the past years for HIV and other diseases would be of no use.
 Many of them who escaped abusive homes can again become victims of domestic violence.
 There are many concerns but mostly we are worried about their health," Kusum said.
 She further said that similar migration of sex workers is taking place in other cities too.